Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation

 If it were going to take x number of failures to succeed, how excited would you be to take the L on that essay or that MBE question?

-As I always say, if you graduated from law school, you are capable.
+As I always say, if you graduated from law school, you are capable of passing the bar.
 It’s only a matter of time.

 I understand there will be unbelievably humbling moments during this process.
 But strength blooms only in adversity.
 You must fail in order to grow.
 Bar preparation is emotional preparation.

-(More here on the concept of emotional preparation and how to turn your emotions into something useful.)
+(More here on emotional preparation and how to turn your emotions into something useful for bar prep.)

 Instead of letting adversity pull you down, you can lean INTO it and take a forward-looking view, anticipating that your biggest growth is ahead of you.